optro-cloud/optro-api-client/README.md

 ### How to use?

+We're currently finalizing the API and Vendor interface, but this provides a sneak peak at what is coming soon!

 The library is distributed as an 'npm' module and can be used in a few different ways:

 #### [Option A] Recommended: Using in Back-end (e.g. Express)